bigladder/erin/README.md

 ## Command-line Setup

-If you'd like to develop or kick-off the compiler and tests from the command prompt (Mac OS X or Linux), then after you create your build directory, you can simlink a shell script to facilitate quick testing of commands:
+A script is available to run the compiler and tests from the command prompt (Mac OS X or Linux).
+To use it, you can simlink a shell script after creating your build directory:

 ```
 mkdir build